-Sub-option D1: States would be required to promote best striped bass handling and release practices by developing public education and outreach campaigns.
-States must provide updates on public education and outreach efforts in annual state compliance reports.
+In order to promote the use of circle hooks, states are encouraged to develop public education and outreach campaigns on the benefits of circle hooks when fishing with bait.
+It is also recommended states continue to promote best striped bass handling and release practices through public education and outreach campaigns.
+States should provide updates on public education and outreach efforts in annual state compliance reports.
 Best practices could include: